Health-Informatics-UoN/carrot-transform/work-me.md

     - [ ] remove any/all "create dir" stuff for the parameter
     - [ ] set this up for CI testing on GitHub
 - for merge
+    - [ ] determine how the accounring should be done on GH
+- for v2
     - [ ] make it work with v2
+    - [ ] check if v2 test(s) can be "normalised" to work like this?
+- for fun
+    - test and see if we/i can auto-determine the person table